asiansergio/resumint/README.md

 # ResuMint

-A tool for developers who maintain multilingual resumes.
+A refreshing tool for developers who maintain multilingual resumes:

-Avoid fighting clunky Word docs, endless formatting battles, and sneaky typos.
+Stop fighting clunky Word docs, endless formatting battles, and sneaky typos.
-For those who don't know Adobe and won't touch Canva, ResuMint takes your structured JSON, applies HTML/CSS templates, and outputs polished, multilingual PDF resumes — all with a single command.
+If you don't know Adobe and won't touch Canva, ResuMint takes your structured JSON, applies your HTML/CSS templates and outputs multilingual PDF resumes — all with a single command.
-It even spell-checks your content, so no more embarrassing mistakes.
+It even spell-checks your content, so no more embarrassing mistakes 😉

-Useful to keep updated CVs.

 ## Getting Started